Unique Technology for Innovative Continuous Reservoir Monitoring

 wells near the OWC

-Optimize the oil production from a wellbore by actively controlling the production from different parts of the wellbore
+Optimize oil production from a wellbore by actively controlling production across different sections of the wellbore

 Current status